Tejas1020/tejas1020/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Tejas Dashpute
 ======================================================================================================================================

 M.L.
-Engineer and Flutter Developer
+Engineer Works on Pytoch and Tensorflow with Developing AI Flutter Apps
 -----------------------------------

 I am a Machine Learning Engineer and Flutter Developer and want to be the one who can develop Applications for Good!